Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Cnd_LaunchComplete` Only players.
 When fully launched from a base. `Activator` will be the launched player.
     1. `STRING|Stranger` The players to await fully landing on a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player launched from.
+If none is given, any base will count.

 - `Cnd_OnBase` Only players.
 Checks whether the player is docked on a base. `Activator` will be the player.
     1. `STRING|Stranger` The players to expect on a base.